 The Satanic Temple uses a Baphomet statue to challenge the flaws in the system

-Hail Satan? is perfect for the fake news era, as the vehement attitudes toward Satanism (or this particular branch) are mostly fabricated by God-fearing Christians.
+Hail Satan? is perfect for the fake news era, as the vehement attitudes toward Satanism (or at least, this particular branch) are mostly fabricated by God-fearing Christians.

-The reality is that The Satanic Temple is an international gaggle of activists intent on showing the flaws in the system.
-They even have a brutally brilliant sense of humour, stripping down the nonsense contained in Biblical texts.
+The reality is that the Satanic Temple is an international gaggle of activists intent on showing the flaws in a tradtional system.
+They even have a brutally brilliant sense of humour, stripping down the nonsensical relics contained in Biblical texts.

 Lane has made a thoughtfully insightful, consistently hilarious, and gruesomely surreal documentary.
-Doubtless The Satanic Temple will have a membership increase once Hail Satan? is released – and good on them.
+It seems doubtless that the Satanic Temple will have a membership increase once Hail Satan? is released – and good for them.

 Reviewed at the 2019 Sundance Film Festival: London.
 Hail Satan? is released in UK cinemas on 23rd August.